humza-d-ahmad/NYC-Airbnb-Data-Analysis-Project/README.md

 ## Repository Index

+`Final Project Report.pdf`: pdf version of final project report

-`Datasets` : Directory containing the datasets, inside there is a sub-directory for each dataset, and a subset of reviews data is included for running the notebooks.
+`Datasets` : Directory containing the datasets, inside there is a sub-directory for each dataset, and a subset of reviews data is included for running the notebooks

 `PreProcessingAirbnb.ipynb` : Notebook that serves to combine, clean and preprocess the `listings.csv` datasets from InsideAirbnb

 `FeatureEngineeringAirbnb.ipynb`: Notebook that does Feature Engineering based on the text based columns (such as reviews & descriptions) as well as converting other columns (such as amenities & host verifications) to categorical variables

 `EdaAirbnb.ipynb` : Notebook for exploratory Data Analysis of the Airbnb Dataset

 `EdaCrime.ipynb`: Notebook for exploratory Data Analysis of the Crime dataset

 `EdaIncome.ipynb`: Notebook for exploratory Data Analysis of Income Dataset

 `SuperhostModeling.ipynb`: Notebook for classifiying superhost status

 `ModelingNumBookings.ipynb`: Notebook for regression on the number of bookings

-`airbnb_map.html`: Interactive Html version of the map from the Airbnb EDA `crimema.html`: Interactive Html version of the map from the Crime EDA `Slideshow_presentation.pdf`: pdf version of slides used in class
+`airbnb_map.html`: Interactive Html version of the map from the Airbnb EDA

+`crimema.html`: Interactive Html version of the map from the Crime EDA

+`Slideshow_presentation.pdf`: pdf version of presentation slides